seanr89/CleanClubs/README.md

   - `ng serve`

 ### API
-These steps are only required currently for the
+These steps are only required currently for the Clubs API but further API's will be similar

 - navigate to the following `cd src/Services/Clubs/Clubs.API`
   - ensure that you have the latest version of netcore3 installed, preferrably netcore3.1.4+